pitmonticone/EpiSimulator/Resources/Data.md

 * Ashcroft Petera et al. [COVID-19 infectivity profile correction](https://doi.org/10.4414/smw.2020.20336), *Swiss Med Wkly*.
 2020;150:w20336
 * [Data and Information for COVID-19 Modeling](https://midasnetwork.us/covid-19/): Published estimates of epidemiological characteristics that have been peer-reviewed, encoded by community members and approved by authors.
 *  Lu Qing-Bin et al. [Epidemiological parameters of COVID-19 and its implication for infectivity among patients in China, 1 January to 11 February 2020](https://doi.org/10.2807/1560-7917.ES.2020.25.40.2000250). *Euro Surveill.* 2020;25(40):pii=2000250.
+### R_t
+* [National and Subnational estimates for Italy](https://epiforecasts.io/covid/posts/national/italy/): Identifying changes in the reproduction number, rate of spread, and doubling time during the course of the COVID-19 outbreak whilst accounting for potential biases due to delays in case reporting both nationally and subnationally in Italy.
+These results are impacted by changes in testing effort, increases and decreases in testing effort will increase and decrease reproduction number estimates respectively.

 ## Policy
 * ECDC, [Guidelines for the implementation of non-pharmaceutical interventions against COVID-19](https://www.ecdc.europa.eu/en/publications-data/covid-19-guidelines-non-pharmaceutical-interventions), 2020.